-We have relied and expect to continue to rely on (i) contractual arrangements with Autohome Information and two of its subsidiaries, Autohome Advertising and Chengshi Advertising, and shareholders of Autohome Information and (ii) contractual arrangements with Shengtuo Hongyuan and its two subsidiaries and shareholders to operate our business.
+We have relied and expect to continue to rely on (i) contractual arrangements with Autohome Information and its shareholders and (ii) contractual arrangements with Shengtuo Hongyuan and its shareholders to operate our business.
 For a description of these contractual arrangements, see "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions-Contractual Agreements with our Variable Interest Entities."
+Major Shareholders and Related Party Transactions-B. Related Party Transactions-Contractual Arrangements with Our Variable Interest Entities."
 These contractual arrangements may not be as effective in providing us with control over our VIEs as direct ownership.
 If we had direct ownership of these entities, we would be able to exercise our rights as a shareholder to effect changes in the board of directors, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
 However, under the current contractual arrangements, we rely on the performance by these entities and their shareholders of their contractual obligations to exercise control over our VIEs.
 Therefore, our contractual arrangements with our VIEs may not be as effective in ensuring our control over their operations as direct ownership would be.